abduulrahmankhalid/LGMVIP_DataScience_Internship_Tasks/README.md

 ## Emotion Based Music Recommender with ResNet and OpenCV
-### Implemented with Two Models a Vanilla CNN and ResNet50v2 Pre-Trained Model on FER-2013 Dataset.
+### Implemented with Two Models a Vanilla CNN and a Fine-Tuned ResNet50v2 Pre-Trained Model on FER-2013 Dataset.

 This repository is part of LetsGrowMore Data Science internship.